mommel/hs-lr-midi-schwurbler/README.md

  * The teensy version used the manufacture's [MIDI Libary](https://www.pjrc.com/teensy/td_libs_MIDI.html)

 ### BOM
- Consists of the list of used components for each version
+ Bill of materials Consists of the list of used components for each version

 ### Kicad
   Consists of the kicad projects - The mother of the Diagrams, Layouts and renderings.